IshanCornick/new_student/index.md

 [My-Github-account](https://github.com/IshanCornick)

-## HACKS

-During my time setting up my wesbite/blog there were somethings that I wished I knew before I started.

-One of the things I wish I knew before I started was a list of some commands like:

-cd - change directory

-  Ex: cd student

-make - launchs local host

-make clean = stops and launchs local host to "clean it"

-ls - shows what files are in the directory

-Another thing I wish I knew before I started was that when you type code it is automaticly added to your local host.
-If you want it on your github you need to commit and sync it.

-The final thing I wish I knew was that for gifs and videos you need a embeaded link and that a normal link doesn't work.

 ## Problems I came across

 One of my first problems was getting a computer.
 When I first started this class I had only a chromebook, when I realized a macbook would make everything much easier I ordered one.
 A couple days later it came but now I had much less time to work on my blog.